dojo/docs/dijit/tree/Model.rst

   * handle "writes" from the Tree back to the data store, by DnD.
 DnD could be of items within the tree, or items dropped from an external location.

-The full API for a model is document at `dijit.tree.model <http://api.dojotoolkit.org/jsdoc/HEAD/dijit.tree.model>`_.
+The full API for a model is documented at `dijit.tree.model <http://api.dojotoolkit.org/jsdoc/HEAD/dijit.tree.model>`_.

-The most important methods (ie, the ones that you are likely to need to override when using `dijit.tree.TreeStoreModel <dijit/tree/TreeStoreModel>`_ or `dijit.tree.ForestStoreModel <dijit/tree/ForestStoreModel>`_) are:
+The most important methods (ie, the ones that you are likely to need to override when using :ref:`dijit.tree.TreeStoreModel <dijit/tree/TreeStoreModel>` or :ref:`dijit.tree.ForestStoreModel <dijit/tree/ForestStoreModel>`) are:

 getChildren()
 -------------